nickcox/cd-extras/docs/navigation.md

 _PSReadLine_ `MenuComplete` option is bound to at least one key combination then _IndexedCompletion_ is turned on by default.
 You can turn it off if you prefer.

+When you have already typed a numeric value, such as `cdf 3` or `up 2`, pressing Tab leaves that value unchanged.
+Run the command directly to use the selected index or number of steps.

 ```powershell
 [C:/Windows/System32/drivers/etc]> setocd IndexedCompletion 0
 [C:/Windows/System32/drivers/etc]> up <tab><tab>